sschober/gropdf-zig/dev-diary.md

-But this step is by far the most expensive step in a whole chain of transformation steps: first `mato` reads the input file, and creates a abstract syntaxt tree from it.
+But this step is by far the most expensive step in a whole chain of transformation steps: first `mato` reads the input file, and creates a abstract syntax tree from it.
 That tree is being processed several times and then rendered into `groff` input format.
 After that `groff` takes over.
-It is itself built in a similar way as a compiler, it has a front-end doing the parsing and a backend, doing the ouput generation.
+It is itself built in a similar way as a compiler, it has a front-end doing the parsing and a backend, doing the outputput generation.
 These backends are called _devices_ in `groff` parlance.

 One such device, I use heavily is the PDF device, implemented by `gropdf.pl`.
 As